portlandcodeschool/jse-planning/README.md

 # jse-planning
-Planning &amp; admin for js-evening
+Planning and admin for js-evening.
+You don't need to see our hackery.
+This is not the repo you're looking for.